 Make sure that your windows are covered up so that there won’t be any changes in your light situation.
 If you had a light bulb lighting your setup and easel and there is light coming from the window you would recognize differences in the mornings compared to daytime or nighttime.
 So what you want is a constant light setup.
 For your Bargue Drawings and Cast Drawings you will only need a light source with a regular light bulb – which is most propably a yellowish light (~3.000 Kelvin).
 Since you are only concentrating on distances, shapes and shades there won’t be any problem with a yellowish light source.
 But it should be bright enough to light up sufficiently.

 For your practises you won’t need an expensive easel.
 If you already have one – fine.
 But if you don’t have one, don’t be concerned on having to spend a lot of money.
 If you have an easel, make sure it is one that you can adjust to a vertical since every inclination will result in a distorted view.
+The type of easel you should be looking for is an H-frame easel instead of a tripod type of easel.

-So, now you have a wood board mounted on your wall.
+So, now you have a wood board mounted onto your wall.
 This is the most simple setup and sufficient for doing Bargue Drawings.
 In the case of Cast Drawing you will either hang your cast onto a nail in the board or you will need to mount a stand onto the board if it’s a bust or something similar.

 To control your background color it’s good to have either grey fabric or grey cardboard.
 Black would also do well but the values of the shadows cast on the fabric/cardboard will be very close to the value of the background itself.